manning/CompressionAlgorithms/README.md

    word-aligned encodings, where you can encode several gaps in one word, for greater compression.
 Try to implement something like Simple 9 compression, explained below.
 (This is a bit more complex, since you have to encode several gaps at once, not just one.)
+Or look closely at the encodings introduced in Jeff Dean's slides (referenced above) and try to implement one of them.

 ### Simple-9

-“Simple-9” is a 32-bit word-aligned encoding scheme, which packs as many gaps as possible into a 32-bit word by allocating an equal number of bits to each, and encoding a gap g as (g – 1) in binary.
+“Simple-9” (Anh and Moffat 2005) is a 32-bit word-aligned encoding scheme, which packs as many gaps as possible into a 32-bit word by allocating an equal number of bits to each, and encoding a gap g as (g – 1) in binary.
 The first 4 bits of a 32-bit word are used as a selector to indicate how many gaps are being encoded in a word,